-For example, if the job requires excellent customer service skills, you might discuss a time in which you used your customer service skills to defuse a conflict or increase your company's profits.
+For example, if the job requires excellent customer service skills, you might discuss a time in which you used your customer service skills to satisfy a customer or increase your company's profits.
 It can be effective to conclude your middle paragraphs with sentences that express how these past experiences will prepare you for the potential job.